GCoiffier/GCoiffier.github.io/content/publications/moving_frames.md

 style="width:100%;"
 >}}

-When working with a seamless parametrization, the exact location of the discontinuities (seams) of $\phi$ do not matter.
+When working with a seamless map, the exact location of the discontinuities (seams) of $\phi$ do not matter.
 What matters is where they end.
 Those ending points are called _cones_ or _singularities_.
 In short, these points are where the curvature of the original mesh is concentrated as multiples of $\pi/2$.
 They will correspond to irregular vertices in the final quad mesh.

 Computing an integer grid map is a challenging problem to formulate and solve in one go.
 This is why most state of the art method split the problem into several steps:
 1) Compute the position of the cones;